Ready to learn a few secrets to aging well? Here’s what you can do to nourish the mind, body, and soul as you progress through life.

 Plant foods contain substances called “phytochemicals.”
 These natural compounds can help prevent cell damage that, over time, can lead to cancer.
 Along with vitamins and minerals, phytochemicals are also important for the health of your bones, heart and brain.

-SECRET TO AGING WELL: Fill 1/2 your plate with non-starchy vegetables and fresh fruits, 1/4 of your plate with whole grains, & 1/4 of your plate with a lean protein source.
+Tip: Fill 1/2 your plate with non-starchy vegetables and fresh fruits, 1/4 of your plate with whole grains, & 1/4 of your plate with a lean protein source.
+Shop your farmer’s market weekly for locally grown produce.
+It’s cost effective, lasts longer, and tastes so much better!

 4. OPT FOR WHOLE GRAINS